Calibrating the Force Measuring System

 Zero and Span Calibration

 Zero and span calibration eliminate the zero and span errors of the instrument.
 Most measuring systems have adjustment knobs or similar for these purposes.
 Zero adjustments reduce the parallel shift of the input-output curve shown in Figure 1.
 Meanwhile, span adjustments change the slope of the input-output curve shown in Figure 2.
-Tacuna Systems’ instruments allow for both zero and span adjustments as can be seen in this manual.
+Tacuna Systems’ instruments allow for both zero and span adjustments (see this manual).

 Individual Instrument and Loop Calibration